|

 This example of a common regional type was found at Tel Maresha in Judaea, a settlement known as Marissa and inhabited by Idumeans, Sidonians and Greeks in the Hellenistic period.
 The settlement was conquered by John Hyrcanus I in c.113 BC and finally destroyed by the Parthians in 40 BC.

-Probably from domestic debris discarded in basement caves during the conquest of the 2nd century BC.
+Probably from the necropolis or from domestic debris discarded in basement caves during the conquest of the 2nd century BC.

 |